 This need for consistency has been confirmed in court decisions.
-The Respondent argued to the Board that a capitalization rate for the subject cannot be extracted from the sales information provided by the reporting services based on different income levels and vacancy rates than used by the City of Edmonton in calculating the PGI .
-The Respondent indicated to the Board that the information used by the City of Edmonton in calculating the PGI is based on typical levels of income as reported by property owners on the rent rolls submitted in the annual Requests for Information.
+The Respondent argued to the Board that a capitalization rate for the subject cannot be extracted from the sales information provided by the reporting services based on different income levels and vacancy rates than used by the City of Edmonton in calculating the PGI.
+The Respondent indicated to the Board that the information used by the City of Edmonton in calculating the PGI is based on typical levels of income as reported by property owners on the rent rolls submitted in the Annual Requests for Information.

-- To highlight the inconsistent and differing information used by the reporting services, the Respondent showed the Board data from two different reporting services concerning the same sales which reported different capitalization rates and income information (R1 page 116). - The Respondent requested the Board to confirm the assessment of the subject.
+- To highlight the fact that using different income levels will produce different capitalization rates, the Respondent showed the Board data from two different reporting services concerning the same sales which provided different capitalization rates and income information (R-1, page 116). - The Respondent requested the Board to confirm the assessment of the subject properties.